cc-hpc-itwm/tarantella/docs/source/quick_start.rst

 Tarantella's automatic data distribution can be switched off by passing ``tnt_distribute_dataset=False`` in ``tnt.Model.fit``, in which case Tarantella will issue an ``INFO`` message.
+If a validation dataset is passed to ``tnt.Model.fit``, it should also be batched with the global batch size.
+You can similarly switch off its automatic micro-batching mechanism by setting ``tnt_distribute_validation_dataset=False``.

 There are a few important points when using distributed datasets in Tarantella: